kcarta/kcarta.github.io-temp/_posts/2020-10-27-under-pressure.md

 My internal negotiations for setting these activities aside are always driven by the realization that:

-> I cannot focus on improvement at the cost of the essentials
+> I cannot focus on improvement if that causes me to neglect the essentials[^2]

 [^1]: This is also why numbing is my go-to self-destructive behavior - defined by Brene Brown as "Taking the edge off emotional pain with [food | video games | Netflix | YouTube | ...]"
+[^2]: Getting this equation backwards is what caused my last burnout!